juruohejiarui/VCPP-2/VOS/kernel/notes/gdt&idt&tss.md

 # GDT
 ## Description
-One item of GDT can be described in the following List:
+One item of GDT can be described using the following List:

 - $0...15$: $0...15$-th bits of **limit**
 - $16...31$: $0...15$-th bits of **base**